ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

     !["Trigger Location"](../img/LightBulb/trigger.png "The trigger in Core Content."){: .center loading="lazy" }

 2. Let's find the trigger already in our template.
-In the Hierarchy tab, select the "BoxTrigger" object within the **Light switch** folder. and press <kbd>F</kbd>.
+In the Hierarchy tab, select the "BoxTrigger" object within the **Light switch** folder. and press ++F++.
 This will find the trigger in our viewport.
-If you can't see the trigger, press <kbd>V</kbd> to enable Gizmo visibility.
+If you can't see the trigger, press ++V++ to enable Gizmo visibility.

     !!! info "Gizmos are outlines that are displayed over objects that are otherwise hard to see, such as triggers, decals, and lights."